 The second speaker, Dr. Pavel Hamet, Director of the Research Institute at Centre Hospitalier, de l'Université de Montréal took the perspective of the scientist.
 In his comments, he drew upon his many experiences as an inventor and co-author of more than 400 scientific publications.
 He began by pointing out that for most scientists, media is something used to culture cells, and that there is little training or access to information provided to scientists about communications media.
-He also noted that while researchers are constantly evaluating their own work, all too frequently too little is given to how effectively information is transmitted to the public.
+He also noted that while researchers are constantly evaluating their own work, all too understand information provided.
+He stressed that it is critical that facts are provided and not opinions.
+He further agreed that good advance preparation is required to attract positive media attention and went on to itemize a number of actions that will help to ensure messages are covered by the media.